AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 - Yoga conversion detection (i.e. rotate screen and disable keyboard) doesn't work.
   - Unclear.
 YogaSMC supposed to do this.
 - Thunderbolt
   - Controller appears in system and I can connect another monitor over TB/DP.
-Requires further testing, but as I have no hardware to test, it remains an unclosed issue.
+  - Requires further testing, but as I have no hardware to test, it remains an open issue.
 - Rare night-time sleep crashes.
 Hard to debug.
   - Simplest way is disabling hibernation and related features via usual `pmset` litany.
   - Check with *enabled* HibernationFixup.
 Though it might be unrelated to crash.